-At the Law Office of Bilfield & Associates in Cleveland, Ohio, we represent businesses dealing with a host of immigration issues.
+At the Law Office of Bilfield & Associates, LLC. in Cleveland, Ohio, we represent businesses dealing with a host of immigration issues.
 Our clients range from businesses who are addressing immigration issues proactively, to businesses that unexpectedly have an immigration problem arise.
 To speak to an attorney who can help you analyze a business immigration matter, contact us for an initial confidential consultation that is 100% confidential.

 Non-Immigrants (Temporary Workers)